vmware-archive/clarity/BUILD.md

 Understanding the build
 =======================
-We currently use Gulp as the build system.
+We currently use Webpack and npm scripts for our build

 Our stack
 ---------